 The yacht and the instructors

-Life-jackets and safety harnesses are provided.
-We can loan you wet weather clothing if required.
+- Life jackets and safety harnesses are provided and we can loan you wet weather clothing if required.

 Qualifications and experience